isabelarvelo/LongLoRA-Paper-Presentation/README.md

 # DS 5690: LongLoRA Paper Presentation

-## Overview
+## Motivation

-**Definition:** The maximum amount of information an LLM can take as input for a query.
+**Contex Length:** The maximum amount of information an LLM can take as input for a query.
 LLMs are stateless (each incoming query is processed independently of other interactions), so their 'memory' is essentially their context window

 * Longer context allows LLMs to handle:
 	* Entire documents, including research papers or even books